Residents start community garden to fight food insecurity

 RUTHERFORDTON, N.C.
-(WSPA) – A new community garden in Rutherfordton, N.C. could bring fresh food into the homes of those in need.
+(WSPA) – A new community garden in Rutherfordton could help those in need to bring fresh food into their homes.

-The garden was first launched during the month of February.
-Magnolia Long, organizer of the Rutherforton Community Garden, said they are still in the beginning stages of the garden but they’re hoping to begin planting crops soon.
+Magnolia Long, organizer of the Rutherfordton Community Garden, said they are still in the beginning stages of the garden but they’re hoping to begin planting crops soon.

 “Hand tools, wheel barrels, a garden shed, picnic table, fencing, irrigation to go into the garden.
 We are trying to set it up right the first year so we can kinda come back and grow and make this a bigger project in the future,” Long said.

-To donate or volunteer with the community garden, contact mlong@rutherfordton.net or visit their Facebook page: Rutherfordton Community Garden.
+To donate or volunteer with the community garden, contact mlong@rutherfordton.net or visit their Facebook page.

 Tips for starting a community garden where you live: